Why we need a new approach to leadership in times of change

 We are living through a time of unprecedented global change — in technology, politics, society, the economy, and of course in the environment.
 Ten years ago these changes were barely on our radar.
 Now they are ‘the new normal’.

 Following this new approach will make us clearer about what matters most to us and more able to achieve it.
-It will enable us to use this time of change to become stronger and more valuable, antifragile.
-And then, once we have achieved that, then we will understand how this time of Churning is actually a transition to something better.
+It will enable us to use this time of change to become stronger and more inspired: antifragile.
+And once we have achieved that, then we will understand how this time of Churning is actually a transition to something better.

-Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.
+Adapted from The Churning, Inner Leadership: a framework and a set of tools for building inspiration in a time of change.

 You can sign up to daily posts here.